About

 What this is

-ScamCapital is a free, independent resource.
+ScamCapital is an independent scam-intelligence resource.
+We use AI-assisted monitoring of official fraud sources to stay current, and a licensed investigator checks the case files.
 We keep a searchable directory of reported scams, publish plain-language guides, and give you a simple way to report something and warn your neighbors.
 No jargon, no fear-mongering, no login required.

 Why we made it